The Woman fled into the Wilderness

 The Effect on Church Theology

 The greatest evidence that the Holy Spirit departed by 193 AD was the effect on salvation theology.
-In the apostolic time, people clearly understood the meaning of “born of water and Spirit” (John 3:5) as being baptized in water and receiving the Holy Spirit, as described in John 3:8.
+In the apostolic time, believers knew that they were “born of water and Spirit” (John 3:5) when they were baptized and received the Holy Spirit, as described in John 3:8.
 But when people could no longer receive the Holy Spirit, a new explanation was made to say that one was born of water and spirit when the Holy Spirit sanctified the water.
 This is still the theology of the Catholic Church.

 The Spirit of the Antichrist in John’s letters